James Elston

 Electric Boilers

-Electric boilers heat your home’s water using electricity instead of gas.
-They provide the same type of heating as gas boilers but are ideal for homes that don’t have access to a gas supply or where gas boilers aren’t allowed.
+Electric boilers provide efficient home heating and hot water using electricity instead of natural gas.
+They function similarly to gas boilers but are ideal for homes without access to gas mains or where gas appliances are restricted.

 How do electric boilers work?